wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Guidelines - recommended actions to follow
    <br /><br />

+A threat is a potential harmful incident. weakness that can be exploited?

+An exposure is an instance of being subjected or exposed to losses from a threat.

 A vulnerability is an absence or a weakness of a countermeasure that is in place.

-An exposure is an instance of being subjected or exposed to losses from a threat.

 A trigger is an event that indicates that a risk has occurred or is about to occur.

-Quantitative risk analysis: Asset Value (AV) x Exposure Factor (EF) = Single Loss Expectancy (SLE).
+Quantitative risk analysis: REMEMBER:
+Asset Value (AV) x Exposure Factor (EF) = Single Loss Expectancy (SLE).
 <a target="_blank" href="https://www.youtube.com/watch?v=mpSdrr7QzZE">VIDEO</a>

 Annualized Rate of Occurrence (ARO) X Single Loss Expectancy (SLE) = Annual Loss Expectancy (ALE).